Eoyie/algolabra/documentation/Implementation_document.md

 - Run Game
 - Take Input
 - Draw Board
+- End Game

 ### AI
 - Heuristic Evaluation
 - Next Move
 - Expectiminimax

-Todo:
-Add class picture?
-Either change completely to a text-based explanation or keep bullet points, but add all the needed info.

-## The time and space complexities achieved (e.g., Big O analyses from pseudocode).
+## The time and space complexities achieved
-### Potentially, performance and Big O analysis comparison (if applicable to the topic).
-Need to double check.
-Otherwise same as mentioned in project specification?
+I remain to be uncertain of these, so estimates in the project estimation are the closest I have to an asnwer.

 ## Shortcomings
-To see, but might generally actually work now?
-If so will add to this later.

-- Known problem ai sometimes frozes when almost full :(
+- AI sometimes frozes when almost full
+- AI doesn't check for 4 tiles
 ## Use of extensive language models
 None
 ## References